3DCoded/3MS/docs/guides/manualcutter.md

 # Manual filament cutter

 This guide explains how to integrate a filament cutter with the 3MS system, allowing automatic cutting during the filament swap.
+This negates the need for tip shaping, makinng color swaps much faster and more reliable.

 ## Table of Contents
 - [Installation](#installation)